Getting valid cookie consent as part of ensuring compliance in the collection of data

 By the same token, consent is not considered freely given and valid if the user cannot modify their choices at any time, and withdraw their consent to the setting of cookies.
 It must be as easy to withdraw consent as it is to give consent, so such settings should be easily accessible and available at all times throughout the user’s browsing.
 A lot of websites only address this by referring users to their browser settings.
-However, the Spanish Data Protection Authority recently fined a company who did this, so it may no longer be considered sufficient to be compliant.
-Instead, a consent mechanism allowing users to modify their settings directly in the webpage may be preferred and thus strongly recommended.
+However, the Spanish Data Protection Authority recently fined a company that did this, so it may no longer be considered sufficient to be compliant.
+Instead, a consent mechanism allowing users to modify their settings directly on the webpage may be preferred and thus strongly recommended.

 How specific should it be?

 Consent should be obtained separately for each type of cookie which follows a specific purpose.
-This requires distinguishing, for example, between cookies for social media, performance/analytics and tracking.
+This requires distinguishing, for example, between cookies for social media, performance/analytics, and tracking.
 The user must be given the option to consent to each category/purpose individually by ticking separate boxes.
 At the moment, certain supervisory authorities have confirmed that this is sufficient, and that consent per each individual cookie is not strictly required.